The linear stability of Reissner-Nordstr\"om spacetime: the full subextremal range: Introduction

-In this paper we solve the problem of stability of the Reissner--Nordstr\"om spacetime \eqref{RN} as solution to the Einstein--Maxwell equations \eqref{Einstein-Maxwell-eq} and \eqref{Maxwell}, in the full subextremal range $|Q| <M$.
-In particular, we prove boundedness and decay statements for solutions to a mixed spin $\pm 1$ and spin $\pm 2$ system on the Reissner--Nordstr\"om spacetime with $|Q|<M$.
-The analysis is carried out completely in physical space.
-These estimates are used to prove the \textit{linear stability} of Reissner--Nordstr\"om spacetime in the full subextremal range $|Q|< M$.
-We state here the main theorem.
+In this paper we solve the problem of linear stability of the Reissner--Nordstr\"om spacetime \eqref{RN} as solution to the linearized Einstein--Maxwell equations \eqref{Einstein-Maxwell-eq} and \eqref{Maxwell}, in the full subextremal range $|Q| <M$.
+More precisely, we prove boundedness and decay statements for solutions to the linearization of the Einstein--Maxwell equation around a Reissner-Nordstr\"om solution, and the analysis is carried out completely in physical space.
+Here is a rough version of our main theorem.

-\begin{theorem} [Linear stability of Reissner-Nordstr\"om spacetime to gravitational and electromagnetic perturbations for $|Q|<M$ (Rough version)] All solutions to the linearized Einstein--Maxwell equations (in Bondi gauge) around Reissner--Nordstr{\"o}m for $|Q|<M$ arising from regular asymptotically flat initial data \begin{enumerate} \item {\bf remain uniformly bounded} on the exterior and \item {\bf decay} to a standard linearized Kerr--Newman solution \end{enumerate} after adding a pure gauge solution which can itself be estimated by the size of the data. \end{theorem}
+\begin{theorem} [Linear stability of Reissner-Nordstr\"om spacetime to gravitational and electromagnetic perturbations for $|Q|<M$ (Rough version)] All solutions to the linearized Einstein--Maxwell equations around a Reissner--Nordstr{\"o}m solution $g_{M, Q}$ for $|Q|<M$ in a certain choice of gauge\footnote{The proof is obtained in Bondi gauge, see \cite{Giorgi6}.} arising from regular asymptotically flat initial data {\bf remain uniformly bounded} on the exterior and {\bf decay} to a linearized Kerr--Newman solution. \end{theorem}

-In the case of arbitrarily small charge, i.e. $|Q| \ll M$, the above theorem has been proved in the series of works \cite{Giorgi4}, \cite{Giorgi5} and \cite{Giorgi6}.
-The main result of this paper is to extend the control of all gauge invariant and gauge-dependent components of the perturbation to the subextremal range of $|Q| < M$.
+Theorem \ref{rough-version-a} represents the final step of a program that was initiated by the author in \cite{Giorgi4}, \cite{Giorgi5} and \cite{Giorgi6} to prove the linear stability of Reissner-Nordstr\"om spacetime to gravitational and electromagnetic perturbations in the full subextremal range.
+More precisely, the series of works \cite{Giorgi4}, \cite{Giorgi5} and \cite{Giorgi6} amounted to the proof of the linear stability in the case of arbitrarily small charge $|Q| \ll M$.
+The main result of this paper is to extend the control of all components of the perturbation to the subextremal range $|Q| < M$.